Muquesting/DeepAllele-public/scripts/Analyze_model/Analyze_models.md

 intdir=${scriptdir}/Analyze_models/ $ path to analysis scripts

 # For example
-dataset=atac0/ # for some ATAC-seq data set
+dataset=atac/bulk/ # for the bulk ATAC-seq data set

 modeldir=/PATH/to/${dataset}/models/ # path to model parameters
 datadir=/PATH/to/${dataset}/data/ # path to data